rmgirardin/mouse-bot/README.md

 This readme will explain how to install and host Mouse Bot on your own home computer or Raspberry Pi server.
 This is not a user manual for the bot.
 This is the [user manual](https://rmgirardin.gitbooks.io/mouse-bot-user-manual/).

-A big shout-out to the [Guide Bot](https://github.com/An-Idiots-Guide/guidebot) created by Evie and York.
-Without their Guide Bot, I would still have a simple little one-file bot.

 ## To Edit or To Install
 I have uploaded the code onto GitHub for anyone that is looking to edit code or add commands on their own.
 If you want to do that, the following instructions should help you get him up and running.

-If you do not want to go through the hassle of installing everything and hosting Mouse Bot on your own server, then you can simply use the link below to add him to your server.
+If you do not want to go through the hassle of installing everything and hosting Mouse Bot on your own server, then you can simply use the following link to add him to your server.
+[Add Mouse Bot to your server](https://discord.now.sh/213381103287926785?p2146958591).

-> *Please know though, this is still beta.* I am still working out the kinks and if he goes offline for some time and I don’t catch it, just let me know and I will get him back up.
+> *Please note, this is still beta.* I am still working out the kinks and if he goes offline for some time and I don’t catch it, just let me know and I will get him back up.

-Add Mouse Bot from my server: [https://discord.now.sh/213381103287926785?p2146958591](https://discord.now.sh/213381103287926785?p2146958591)

 ## Requirements
 - Command Prompt or Terminal